huangli712/ACFlow/docs/src/man/param.md

 # [Parameters](@id param)

-*A comprehensive dictionary about parameters*
+*A comprehensive dictionary about parameters.*

 The official configuration file for the ACFlow toolkit is `case.toml`.
 This page contains all the valid parameters that can appear in `case.toml`.
 As for the format of `case.toml`, please look at [`case.toml`](input.md).